 This tool isn’t built for adding filters specifically, but filters are a significant part of its feature set.
 There are about 36 filters in total, and they’re joined by image color adjustments and the ability to add watermarks.
 You build a job by deciding what filters you want to use and then apply them to all the photos in the batch in one go.
 With all of this said, not all the filters are great for providing a vintage look, and you may need to get creative to produce the results desired.

 While it doesn’t match the fine detail as CameraBag 2, BatchPhoto does offer more options and detailed adjustments than Vintager.
-The big downside, once again, is price; this software will set you back $29.95.
-A free trial version is available, however, and you can also grab it for free with your MakeUseOf Rewards points.
+The big downside, once again, is price; this software will set you back $29.95, but a free trial version is available.
 Check out our full BatchPhoto review to learn more.

 Another solid choice for batch editing, Fotor is a multiple-purpose app for the PC that offers Photoshop-style image editing, collaging and batch editing with filters and other effects, like borders.
 Since we’re talking about Instagram from your desktop we’ll just focus on the batch features.